echelonx0/paydoc/readme.md

 - `transactionHash` - The transaction hash which was saved earlier when we received the request.
 - `validationCode` - The validation code.
-- `paymentStatus` - The payment status
+- `paymentStatus` - The payment status which is a number like 200, etc.

-which is a number like 200, etc.
+- `transfer_code` - The transfer code from the transfer or receipt

 ```json
 {